 Black water contains pathogenic agents and is grossly unsanitary.

 Category 3 water includes sewage and other contaminated water sources.
 Entering or affecting the indoor environment.
 Sources may be toilet back flows that originate from beyond the toilet trap and all forms of flooding.
 From seawater, ground surface water, and rising water from rivers and streams.
 These types of water carry silt and organic matter into structures and create black water conditions.

 The health of workers and occupants is the most important consideration when dealing with sewage back flows.
 Always remove and properly dispose of both carpet and padding affected by a Category 3 water losses.

-When a regulated material is present in any water damage situation, specialized expert may be necessary to assist in damage assessment.
+When a regulated material is present in any water damage situation, a specialized expert may be necessary to assist in damage assessment.

 Regulated materials may consequently pose potential or recognized health hazards and risks.
 Besides categories of water damage, there are also 4 classes per the IICRC.
-Water damage is divided into class based on the rate of evaporation required.
+Water damage is divided into a class based on the rate of evaporation required.
 Often the type of material that has been affected is the determining factor.